jstlwy/cpprasterizer/README.md

 **NOTE:**
 Requires SDL2.
-Only tested on macOS at this time.
+Only tested on macOS so far.

 To run:
 ```